containers/podman-desktop/website/tutorial/running-a-kubernetes-cluster.md

 5. Click **Go back to resources**.
 6. View that your Minikube cluster is running and a new minikube context is added in the status bar.
    ![Kube context added](img/new-context-added.png)

-You can now use this cluster to develop and test your Kubernetes applications before deploying them to production.